pytorch/pytorch.github.io/_get_started/pytorch.md

 Starting in the middle of the diagram, AOTAutograd dynamically captures autograd logic in an ahead-of-time fashion, producing a graph of forward and backwards operators in FX graph format.

 We provide a set of hardened decompositions (i.e. operator implementations written in terms of other operators) that can be leveraged to **reduce** the number of operators a backend is required to implement.
 We also **simplify** the semantics of PyTorch operators by selectively rewriting complicated PyTorch logic including mutations and views via a process called _functionalization_, as well as guaranteeing operator metadata information such as shape propagation formulas.
 This work is actively in progress; our goal is to provide a _primitive_ and _stable_ set of ~250 operators with simplified semantics, called _PrimTorch,_ that vendors can leverage (i.e. opt-in to) in order to simplify their integrations.
+After reducing and simplifying the operator set, backends may choose to integrate at the Dynamo (i.e. the middle layer, immediately after AOTAutograd) or Inductor (the lower layer).
+We describe some considerations in making this choice below, as well as future work around mixtures of backends.

 **Dynamo Backend**